 I like to wash curtains twice a year, once in the spring and once in the fall.
 They are another dust magnet that can go easily unnoticed.
 A simple wash can make a big impact on the air quality within your home.

 Get hats and gloves out of hiding

 This is the last thing on my list.
-With everything clean and in its place (for the short time it lasts) I swap out the summer gear in our umbrella holder for hats, gloves, and scarves.
+With everything clean and in its place (for the short time it lasts) I’m swapping out the summer gear for hats, gloves, and scarves.
 Pulling these necessities out now makes things easier when that first big cold comes in.

 Let’s be real, this picture doesn’t have much to do with fall cleaning, but I had to include this fun shot of Kearney, my trusty cleaning companion.
 There are a lot of chores that can be done to make things feel better inside where we spend the majority of our lives come winter.
 These eight fall cleaning tips are my favorites as they pack the biggest punch when it comes to freshening the air and living a little easier.
 Do you now feel like inviting me over to your home to clean?
 I get that a lot when I reveal my hidden passion… and part of me is always tempted by the offer.